Skip to content

 How do you tell if a coin is a proof?

 To determine if a coin is a proof, examine it for a frosted, sculpted foreground and a sharply defined, intricate design.
-These features indicate that the coin likely has proof quality.
+These features the denomination that indicate that the coin likely has proof feature.

 Can proof coins be circulated?

-Proof coins are not designed for circulation and are typically kept as collectibles rather than used as everyday currency.
+Proof coins are not designed for circulation and are typically kept as souvenir rather than used as everyday currency.
 They differ from uncirculated coins, which are intended for potential use in transactions.

 What are the main differences between proof and uncirculated coins?